 Institutional Review Board (IRB) Compliance Review

-The purpose of an informed consent is to help investigators protect research participants by informing them about the nature of the research, including the procedures to be followed and any associated risks or benefits to participation.
+The purpose of informed consent is to help investigators protect research participants by informing them about the nature of the research, including the procedures to be followed and any associated risks or benefits to participation.
 In compliance with federal regulations, the IRB carefully reviews informed consent documents.

 Project Review is generally required for the following: